Continuous Leave: Guidance While You're Away

 • Enter a transaction during the week of the holiday, specifying the type of time off type (sick/vacation/unpaid hours).
 This step is essential to ensure that you receive your holiday pay accurately.

-• For Winter Recess, you will need to enter at least 0.25 paid time off (sick/vacation/academic leave) the week before and the week after Winter Recess in addition to entering a time off transaction the week of Winter Recess (sick/vacation/unpaid hours).
+• For Winter Recess, you will need to enter at least 0.25 paid time away (sick/vacation/academic leave) the week before and the week after Winter Recess in addition to entering a time off transaction the week of Winter Recess (sick/vacation/unpaid hours).

 • Will I have access to NU systems while on leave?